thalioo/InnovationSprintAssignment/README.md

 * SQLite3 as a database

 ## About the Django Framework
 This REST-API was implemented using the Django Framework.
-In this particular framework the models are the representation of the database.
+In this particular framework the models are the representation of the database.A model is the single, definitive source of information about your data.
+It contains the essential fields and behaviors of the data you’re storing.
+Generally, each model maps to a single database table.
-The forms are classes that allow displaying a form which can display CRUD operations.
+The forms are classes that allow displaying a form which can display CRUD operations.GET and POST are the only HTTP methods to use when dealing with forms.
-Views are the place where the implementations of the CRUD operations are implemented.
+Views are the place where the implementations of the CRUD operations are implemented.A view is a “type” of Web page in your Django application that generally serves a specific function and has a specific template.
 Moreover the projects implementation is stored in the Django App health.
 ### Models
 Our Model consists of four Models.(/InnovationSprintAssignment/health/models.py)